ActiveThis profile is actively maintained

 BNP Paribas and JPMorgan Chase also arranged a new bond issuance in February 2017.
 Despite Energa acting CEO stating that the company could issue eurobonds to finance the Ostroleka C project at that time, it stated a few days later that the use of proceeds of this eurobond would not be used for new coal power generation projects.
 But there is no way to verify this statement, and a Reuters article a few weeks later confirmed that such a bond issuance helps the company to find money for coal projects.

 In March 2018 Polish Development Fund (PFR) declared it may join the Ostrołeka C project.
-However, as of November 2018 the Fund has not agreed to become the third investor of this power plant.
+However, as of January 2019 the Fund has not agreed to become the third investor of this power plant.
 Neither has Poland's largest utility PGE, though talks have been underway between them, Enea and Energa (which resulted in drop of PGE share prices, Ostrołęka C being dubbed a virous spreading on the Warsaw Stock Market).

-On October 23 2018 the Ministry of Energy announced that Ostrołęka C obtained a stand-by arrangement with a consortium of banks but no further information was revelaed.
+On October 23th 2018 the Ministry of Energy announced that Ostrołęka C obtained a stand-by arrangement with a consortium of banks but no further information was revelaed.
 It is rumored that BGK, PKO SA and/or PKO BP might be among them.
 The model of financing should have been known by January 28, 2019.

 UNIQA and Vienna Insurance Group (VIG) are bidding for underwriting of Ostrołęka C construction.
 Polish insurer PZU has faced public criticism for its readiness to get involved with the Ostroleka C project.